 - Learn your legal rights as an injured maritime worker

-If you find that you do qualify for receiving compensation or for suing your employer for damages under the Jones Act, a good lawyer can help you through the process of filing a claim.
-There are certain steps you must take and common errors that are easy to make if you don’t have an experienced lawyer helping you along the way.
+There are specific steps you must take and common errors that are easy to make if you don’t have an experienced lawyer helping you along the way.

 - You were injured because you or others were not given adequate safety training.